Boston Children's Hospital says it's gotten violent threats over care for transgender children - KESQ

 For example, when he posted a tweet in opposition to a Florida bill limiting what teachers could talk about in class with regard to sexual orientation or gender identity, he received “a barrage” of threats and homophobic slurs.

-One slur that kept popping up was that he was a pedophile.
+One slur that he says kept popping up was that he was a pedophile.

 “And it hurts, because I’m a father of two young kids, and I’m a pediatrician,” Hadland said.